All About Moving

 Moving involves a myriad of selling costs such as sales commissions, termite repairs, home inspection repairs and closing costs.
 And don’t forget personalization of the new home (i.e. window coverings, fencing, decorating, etc.).
 Then there’s the cost of physically moving everything from the old residence to the new one.
 And by the way, moving can cost as much as 2- to 4-percent of the selling price of your home – a sizable chunk of change!

-That’s why renting a moving van is such a popular alternative to hiring it done.
+That’s why renting a moving van is such a popular choice.
 Yes, it can be a lot of work.
-But, the savings can be in the thousands.
-But, as with anything else, there are tricks that can make moving easier and safer for you and your family — and that can help to minimized breakage.
+But, as with anything else, there are tricks that can make moving easier and safer for you and your family — and that can help to minimized breakage when hiring local movers to help you out, so if you are not a good packer you might want to consider hiring a residential local moving company.

 It is important to know how to properly pack the moving van.
 And we will cover that aspect of moving in a moment.
 But even more important is the impact that moving will have on your family.
 Moving a family means moving children and children don’t always understand the importance of why the family must move.
 An open discussion will allow a child to express its feelings about moving.
 Try to provide the positive reasons for the move.
 A child who clearly understands why the move is taking place will probably be more supportive and enthusiastic.
-Here is what a major moving company recommends in conjunction with a nationwide survey of child psychiatrists:
+Here is what professional movers and major moving companies recommend in conjunction with a nationwide survey of child psychiatrists:

 • Discuss the moving process with the child.